photo/frontend/documentation/faq/Faq.markdown

 ### Can I keep uploading to another photo site and have that photo automatically show up in OpenPhoto?
 Not directly through OpenPhoto, but you can use sites like ifttt or Pi.pe that will automatically upload a picture to OpenPhoto when you upload a picture somewhere else (or vice versa).

-### How do I delete my account?
-We're sad to see you go.
-Right now account deletion is manual, so email support@openphoto.me and we'll delete your account for you.
-Before you delete your account, make sure to migrate your photos to an external account that you control.
-You can do that at https://openphoto.me/migrate

 ## Photo Management

 ### How do I upload a photo?
 Go to your OpenPhoto site (it'll look like yourusername.openphoto.me) and click Upload.
 Click Add Photos and add the photos you'd like to upload.
-You can also add attributes that'll apply to all the photos, such as a tag, an album, a privacy setting, or a license.
+You can also add attributes that'll apply to all the photos uploaded in that batch, such as a tag, an album, a privacy setting, or a license.

 ### How do I delete a photo?
 Visit Photos under the Manage dropdown menu at your OpenPhoto site while logged in.
 From there, hover over the photo(s) you want to delete and click the checkmark that appears.
 Click Batch Edit and select Delete.

 ### What are albums?
 How do they work?
-An album is a collection of photos, usually around a theme of your choice.
+An album is a collection of photos grouped around a theme of your choice.
+This lets you share many photos with friends or browse your own photos more easily.
+Albums can be public or private on your albums page.

 ### How do I create an album?
 While you're logged into your OpenPhoto site, visit Albums under the Manage menu.
 Enter the name of your album under the Create Album section and click Create.